 Joanna: I was quite hesitant at first because I didn’t have a clear objective about being a mentee.
 I talked with some friends casually about what are their experiences from mentoring.
 They were joining the programme too and told me that it would enlarge you social circle and you may even get new friends.
 It sound great to me, so why not to give a try.

 How to find a relevant mentor for you?

-Anni: We need platforms that connect people, not only online but in live events too.
-I see a great potential for cultural exchange in mentoring.
-My advice is to ask a person to become your mentor whose career you admire or you don’t have any idea about.
-Making clear your own professional development needs and goals already in the beginning of the mentoring relationship makes it easier for a mentor to share relevant experiences with you.
-You may have needs that need mentors with a different competences.
+Anni: My advice is to ask a person to become your mentor, whose career you admire or you don’t have any idea about.
+Making your own professional development needs and goals clear already in the beginning of the mentoring relationship makes it easier for your mentor to share relevant experiences with you.
+You may have professionals needs that may require mentors with different competences.
 You have time to have dozens of mentors in your life, but you need to start with someone.

 Vivita: It is important to find a mentor with the same interest area, but we don’t need to limit our searches.
 For example, I was looking forward to getting familiar with arts education practices and opportunities in Finland, but also I was interested in educational curating in museums.
 With the help of mentoring programme I have found an amazing mentor and we will continue our meetings after the Aalto University Mentoring Programme and COVID-19 lockdown.
 My current mentor is working in a museum and her mind colourfully covers areas within the setting of museums and in the same way reaches beyond.
 She shares the same interests in cultural diversity and inclusion that are relevant to my thesis study, and because of that, she provided me with different perspectives on the topic.